nuxy/tidy-table/README.md

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-_Tidy-Table_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)
+_tidy-table_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

 ## Author